-Next, during the training process, each critic network computes its own temporal-difference (TD) error and generalized advantage estimate (GAE) using the shared global reward signal $r_n$.
-For a specific agent $u_i$ at time step $n$ within a trajectory of length $N_{\rm T}$, the TD error $\delta_n^{u_i}$ is calculated as:
+Next, during the training process, each critic network computes its own temporal-difference (TD) error and generalized advantage estimate (GAE) using the shared global reward signal ${\cal R}_n$.
+For a specific agent $u_i$ at time frame $n$ in $N_{\rm T}$ frames, the TD error $\delta_n^{u_i}$ is calculated as

 Here, $\gamma \in [0, 1)$ is the discount factor, which determines the present value of future rewards.
-The TD error, which quantifies the difference between the TD target and the current value estimate, provides the essential signal for driving updates to the value function.
+The TD error quantifies the difference between the TD target and the current value estimate, providing the essential signal for estimating the advantage function.

 Subsequently, the GAE ${\hat A}^{u_i}_{n}$ is computed through a backward recursion along the trajectory, i.e.,